-Number of senior management Year ended 31 December 2021 2020
+Number of senior Year ended 31 •

+2022 2021

+Nil to HK\$500,000 3

-Nil to HK\$1,000,000 3
+HK\$500,001 to HK\$1,000,000 - 3

 Business Risk

 A substantial portion of the operating assets of the Group are located in the PRC and the Group expects that a material portion of the turnover will continue to be derived from the operations in the PRC.
 The results of operations and prospects are subject, to a significant degree, to economic, political and legal developments in the PRC.
 The economy of the PRC differs from the economies of most developed countries in many respects, including the extent of government involvement, the level of development, the growth rate, and government control of foreign exchange.
 The Group cannot predict whether changes in the PRC's political, economic and social conditions, laws, regulations and policies will have any material adverse effect on the current or future business, results of operation or financial condition of the Group.